 Have Hit and Run Questions?
-Contact Our Law Firm in Atlanta or Austell GA today
+Contact Our Law Firm in Atlanta, Austell or Gwinnett County GA today!

 Depending on the extent and nature of the victim’s injuries, should the victim succeed in their own negligence lawsuit, they can recover damages.
 These can be in the form of hospital bills, pain and suffering, property damages, rehabilitation costs, future medical expenses, and any additional costs incurred due to the wreck.
 When a hit and run driver involved, punitive damages can be sought and awarded as well.
 You may receive compensation over time or in a lump sum.
 The Law Offices of Matthew C. Hines can make this happen for you.